Urinary Tract Infection

 - Use of an at-home UTI test kit when symptoms appear

 Urinary tract infections are the second most common infections in adults, after respiratory infections.
-While children usually do not get UTIs, the consequences for children can be more severe.
-As many as 12 percent of men also get UTIs in their lifetimes.
+It’s estimated that one in two women will have a UTI and need urinary tract infection treatment at some point in their lifetimes.
+As many as 12 percent of men will also get UTIs in their lifetimes.

 - Empty your bladder as soon as you feel the need; don’t rush, just empty it completely